eclipse-bluechi/bluechi/doc/dbus-interfaces.md

   * `Nodes` - `as`

     A list with the names of all configured nodes managed by Hirte.
-Each name listed here also have a corresponding object under `/org/containers/hirte/node/$name` which implements the `org.containers.hirte.Node` interface.
+Each name listed here also has a corresponding object under `/org/containers/hirte/node/$name` which implements the `org.containers.hirte.Node` interface.

 ### interface org.containers.hirte.Monitor